-Talking about mental health with your adult child can be really tricky.
+Talking about mental health with your adult child can be... tricky.
 It’s hard to know what is your business and what is not, but when it comes to mental health it’s important that you have the right tools to support your child in the ways they need.
-Here are some strategies that can make the mental health discussion go more smoothly.
+Here are some strategies parents can use to talk about the importance of mental health with their grown child.

 This can often make a child feel as though you are diminishing their situation.
 For example, it’s possible to feel depressed sometimes, but this isn’t always the same thing as having depression.
 By saying something that implies that you are dealing with this issue too, you may make your child feel as though you don’t truly understand the gravity of their situation.
 Something that may be more supportive to say would be, “That must be really hard” or “I’m sorry you’re dealing with this.
 How can I help?”